Pensacola Beach, Florida: Education

 There is one school on Pensacola Beach.
 The Pensacola Beach Elementary School, within the Escambia County School District (ECSD), is for children from kindergarten through fifth grade.
 This school has an enrollment ranging from 120 to 140 students.
 All elementary-school age children on Pensacola Beach are eligible to attend the school.
 The first year the school was open, for the school year 1977–1978, classes were held in an empty A-frame house.
 The Pensacola Beach Volunteer Fire Department building was also used in aiding the teachers and administrators.
 In November 1977, four portable buildings were moved to the present site.
 They school has received the 5 Star School award since 1998.
 In 2001 the Pensacola Beach Elementary lost its direct district operational control and became a charter school.
 In September 2004 Hurricane Ivan destroyed an office and four classrooms.
 Jeff Castleberry, the principal, argued that ECSD would have closed the school if it had direct operational control.
 The costs to fix the damage at Pensacola Beach Elementary was $1.5 million.
 The campus is adjacent to the Gulf of Mexico and is built on stilt.
 The school has been described as one of several Escambia County charter schools that "exemplify charter schools at their finest".

 Pensacola Beach is zoned for (assigned to) a different ECSD elementary school, Suter Elementary School, as well as Workman Middle School, and Pensacola High School.
 However, most middle- and high-school students in Pensacola Beach attend Gulf Breeze Middle School and Gulf Breeze High School, operated by Santa Rosa County School District.
 In addition, some attend Pensacola-area magnet schools.

 Religion

+There are only two traditional churches on the island of Pensacola Beach.
+It is under the laws and guidelines of the Santa Rosa Island Authority that these be the only churches on the island.
+However, since around 2011, at least two other area churches have held satellite church meetings and openly worshipped on the water's edge on Sunday mornings.